Speaking After a Tracheostomy Removal with Speech Therapy

 Can You Talk After a Tracheostomy is Removed?

 Many patients find that talking after the tracheostomy is a challenge.
 This is simply because air is no longer going through the voice box.
 Many patients find that if they cover the tubing they might achieve vocalization, but we recommend speaking with health officials first.
-When the patient struggles with this incredible change to their speaking habit this is where a speech pathologist can help.
+When the patient struggles with this incredible change to their speaking habit, this is where a speech pathologist can help

-A tracheostomy is a procedure that involves creating a hole in the neck, called a stoma, just below the vocal chords.
+A tracheostomy is a procedure that involves creating a hole in the neck, called a stoma, just below the vocal cords.
 The purpose of the hole is for a tube to be inserted so that the patient is able to breathe despite having a blocked airway.
 The need for a tracheostomy can vary greatly and include: